 When you’re getting started planning for air conditioning installation in Huffman, we realize that the expense is at the top of your list of questions.
-The silver lining is that installing a new air conditioner might be more reasonable than you are aware, because of rebates, our special offers and financing for qualified customers.
+The silver lining is that installing a new air conditioner might be more reasonable than you are aware of because of rebates, our special offers, and financing for qualified customers.
 You’ll also get improved energy efficiency, which will usually pay off over its life span through less expensive electrical bills.

 Here’s what to prepare for when you’re replacing your air conditioner.

 When to Replace Your Air Conditioner

 Knowing when to repair or replace your air conditioner might be tricky.
 Here’s what our pros advise.